Stephen Colbert calls out CNN’s conflict with the Cuomo brothers: ‘Your network is involved in the story’

-Chris Cuomo at first told his brother to take a defiant stance and not resign, The Washington Post reported in May.
+Cuomo at first told his brother to take a defiant stance and not resign, The Washington Post reported in May.
 Colbert on Tuesday night referenced a more recent story in the New York Times that claimed the CNN star finally told his brother to resign last week after the release of a New York attorney general report that substantiated the harassment allegations and determined the governor had sexually harassed 11 women.

 Cuomo announces resignation in effort to head off likely impeachment after devastating report on his conduct